 Many Christians misunderstand the life of a Christian Celibate and mix it up with the command to abstain from sex before marriage.
-Telling someone who struggles with homosexuality they need to pursue a life of celibacy is putting a calling on them that they may not be called too.
+Telling a Christian who struggles with homosexuality they need to pursue a life of celibacy is putting a calling on them they may not be called too.
 However, they need to be encouraged to pursue righteousness and healthy intimacy within Church community (The 4TS).
-So Pastors, you don’t need to tell someone who struggles with Homosexuality they are called to Celibacy.
+So, Pastors, you don’t need to tell Christians who struggle with Homosexuality they are called to Celibacy.
 You do need to encourage them in their decision to abstain from sex, but don’t focus on that as much as focusing on encouraging your church to love each other intimately.
-Encourage them to live life together like having holidays together, living together as roommates (singles with married folks and kids), having dinners together, vacations together, giving each other hugs and kisses like the apostle Paul told his churches etc. Basically the 4TS.
+Encourage them to live life together like celebrating holidays together, living together as roommates (singles with married folks and kids), having dinners together, vacations together, giving each other hugs and kisses like the apostle Paul told his churches etc. Basically the 4TS.
 Don’t put the calling of celibacy on them, that is not your call.
-The Apostle Paul didn’t so you shouldn’t.

 2. Don’t tell them to go to God for their needs.

 Jesus established his Church on Earth to be the primary means in which the Holy Spirit will fulfill the Father’s will on Earth.
 The Church is God’s hands and feet.
 It is the light of the World!
 It is the Salt of Earth.
-It brings flavor.
-When someone who struggles with Homosexuality is told to go to “God,” what is really happening is they are being banished to an emotional, spiritual, and physical place of isolation.
+It brings the flavor.
+When Christians who struggle with homosexuality are told to go to “God,” what is really happening is a feeling of being banished to an emotional, spiritual, and physical place of isolation.
 If God didn’t find it good for Adam to be alone with him, why should the church send people to “God” to be alone?
 We misunderstand the importance of the Church if we are sending people to “God” to get their needs met.
 The Church is the hands and feet of God.
-Lets do what hands and feet do.
+Let's do what hands and feet do.
 We can TOUCH people with long hugs, give affectionate kisses like soccer players give each other, we can make dinner with them, share beds with each other, lay in each others bosom like Jesus did with his disciples.
 When it comes to feet, we can move our bodies where they go.
 We can live with them, we can go on walks with them, we can travel with them, we can share the gospel with them.